mattzh72/CMU-Network-Game/README.md

 The **Testing** folder contains scripts used primarily to test new modules in the *Modules* folder before deploying it to the *Stage* folders.

-# How can I make my own lessons?
+# How can I make my own stages?
 Before starting to develop, it's good to familiarize yourself with [Phaser](https://phaser.io/) first.
 Phaser is extremely well documented, with hundreds of code samples and official public [documentation](https://photonstorm.github.io/phaser-ce/).
 The basic Phaser event loop goes like this:

 ### Preload: